514-labs/moose/README.md

 # Igloo Stack
-A stack to build and deploy data-intensive apps.
+A software development stack to build and deploy data-intensive apps.